 and Chris Hollinger/Sleeping Lion, Inc.

 Adam and Diana Leiden and Genie Harrison

-March is Women’s History Month, and the California Women’s Law Center and University of California, Irvine School of Law’s Reproductive Justice Initiative were proud to host a panel about women in law.
-Moderated by UCI Law School Chancellor’s Professor Michele B. Goodwin, the conversation with women jurists included the Honorable Judge Pamela G. Alexander from the Hennepin County District Court in Minnesota, the Honorable Chief Judge Michelle Brown-Yazzie of the Mescalero Apache Tribe in New Mexico, and the Honorable Chief Judge Glenda Hatchett of Fulton County Juvenile Court in Georgia.
+March is Women’s History Month, and we hope you will join the California Women’s Law Center and University of California, Irvine School of Law’s Reproductive Justice Initiative for a discussion about women in law.
+Moderated by UCI Law School Chancellor’s Professor Michele B. Goodwin, the conversation with women jurists will include the Honorable Judge Pamela G. Alexander from the Hennepin County District Court in Minnesota, the Honorable Chief Judge Michelle Brown-Yazzie of the Mescalero Apache Tribe in New Mexico, and the Honorable Chief Judge Glenda Hatchett of Fulton County Juvenile Court in Georgia.

 The Notorious RBG: The Life and Times of Ruth Bader Ginsburg exhibition

-by the Skirball Cultural Center was open to program attendees.
+by the Skirball Cultural Center will be open to program attendees.